precap/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 |NEW-IN-v5-4|

-Stashes the current loco/invert in the numbered stash.
+Stashes/Stores the current loco/invert in the specified stash location.

 .. note::